-- On a parallel track with consideration and adoption of the local ordinance, the Illinois Finance Authority adopts PACE Bond Resolutions for Capital Providers that are either accredited investors or qualified institutional buyers seeking to fund Projects. - State statutory C-PACE debt limit = \$2.0 billion
+- On a parallel track with consideration and adoption of the local ordinance, the Illinois Finance Authority adopts PACE Bond Resolutions for Capital Providers that are either institutional Accredited Investors or Qualified Institutional Buyers seeking to fund Projects. - State statutory C-PACE debt limit = \$2.0 billion

-- Upon receipt of an assessment contract and related assignment agreement, the Illinois Finance Authority issues PACE bonds under a direct-purchase/private placement structure to the Project's originating Capital Provider (or its designated transferee). - Each Capital Provider may fund an unlimited number of Projects it originates under its own separate, distinct trust - Capital Providers may retain PACE bonds as an investment (i.e. portfolio lenders) or sell PACE bonds into the secondary bond market (i.e. securitization)
+- Upon receipt of an assessment contract and related assignment agreement, the Illinois Finance Authority issues PACE bonds under a direct-purchase structure to the Project's originating Capital Provider (or its designated transferee). - Each Capital Provider may fund an unlimited number of Projects it originates under its own separate, distinct trust for the entire State of Illinois - Capital Providers may retain PACE bonds as an investment (i.e. portfolio lenders) or sell PACE bonds into the secondary bond market (i.e. securitization)